reimagined/resolve/docs/modules/comments.md

 # Comments Module

-The reSolve comments module ([@resolve-js/module-comments](https://www.npmjs.com/package/@resolve-js/module-comments)) adds support for herarchical user comments in a reSolve application.
+The reSolve comments module ([@resolve-js/module-comments](https://www.npmjs.com/package/@resolve-js/module-comments)) adds support for hierarchical user comments in a reSolve application.
 In addition to aggregates and read models that describe the comments logic on the server side, the module exports renderless client components based on React + Redux and the [@resolve-js/redux](https://www.npmjs.com/package/@resolve-js/@resolve-js/redux) library that you can use to allow your application's users to post comments and to display these comments on a page.

 ## Installation